yakforward-ou/yak_packages/packages/adaptive_style/README.md

 ### what's included?

-- `AdaptiveWidget` the base to build your own custom adaptive widget
+- `AdaptiveWidget`: the base to build your own custom adaptive widget
-- `AdaptiveStack` just like a `Stack` but builds it's children as an `AdaptiveWidget`
+- `AdaptiveStack`: just like a `Stack` but builds it's children as an `AdaptiveWidget`
-- `AdaptiveAnchorPositioned` a `Positioned` that place itself at one of the parent's edges
+- `AdaptivePositioned`: a `Positioned` that place itself at one of the parent's edges